Hormonal or inflammatory pimples

 Healthy lifestyle

-Importance of Sleep
+Importance of sleep

 Quality sleep is essential for skin regeneration and hormonal regulation.
-Aiming for 7 to 8 hours of sleep per night can help reduce breakouts.
+Aiming for 7 to 8 hours of sleep per night can help reduce skin breakouts.

 Stress management